Cai3333/Dotfiles/README.md

 ## Installation 🤵‍

 Alright, let's get to the main stuff.
-These are the dependencies needed after installing ArcoLinux Xmonad edition.
+These are the dependencies needed after installing Arch Linux.

 <a id="arch"></a>